yl2342/ytsp25/README.md

 4. **Database Reset**
    - Use the reset script which will recreate all tables: `python db_tools/db_manager.py --reset`
-   - Reset and seed in one operation: `python db_tools/db_manager.py --reset-seed`

 5. **Performance Issues**
    - Slow queries may indicate missing indexes